-Thank you for visiting my web page, I hope you will find it useful in your own struggle for justice.
+Thank you for visiting my website.
+I hope you will find it useful in your own struggle for justice.
 I can say from experience that fighting for your civil rights is difficult.
 It takes hard work, stamina, courage, resources, and a plan to win.

 I truly believe that the power that resides within me resides within everyone.
 Find it, use it, and learn how to tap into your own strength.